EmanueleRaineri/cvlr/README.md

 You can then look at the clusters (for example for plotting the methylation values) with

-`cvlr-stats GNAS-clusters.txt GNAS-matrix.txt > GNAS-stats.txt`
+`cvlr-stats.py GNAS-clusters.txt GNAS-matrix.txt > GNAS-stats.txt`

 If you have 2 clusters columns 1,4,7 of contain the genomic position, methylation in cluster 0 and methylation in cluster 1 respectively.